nzhun/PSAP_cluster/README.txt

 bash  psap/individual_psap_pipeline.sh  test/test.singleton.vcf  test/test.singleton  test/test.singleton.ped

 the scripts under script/ is used for cohort PSAP analysis, it requires tabix vcf.gz  and pedigree file for the cohort.

+It requires liftover if the vcf file is hg38-based